Moving to Toronto

 When choosing where to live in Toronto, the deciding factor for expats is normally how close you need to be to your work or your children’s school.
 The cost of accommodation and commuting to work are also significant considerations.

-Rather than purchasing a home, people moving to Toronto choose to rent, at least at first.
-This is because house (and apartment) prices in Toronto are expensive.
-Looking for a home in Toronto can quite often be a daunting task, and we can advise on rental accommodation or purchasing properties, and also arrange for temporary accommodation.
+Rather than purchasing a home, most people moving to Toronto choose to rent, at least at first.
+This is because house (and apartment) prices in Toronto are very expensive.
+Looking for a home in Toronto can quite often be a daunting task but we can advise on rental accommodation and/or purchasing properties, and we also frequently arrange for temporary accommodation.

 Toronto’s diverse, multi-cultural population means that you are bound to meet people from all walks of life.
 Expatriates commonly assimilate into the community through the sports and hobbies they are interested in.
 The relaxed environment that Toronto is justifiably famous for provides numerous opportunities to meet new people.
 Social media is also a great way to get to know like-minded people.